Active Research Support • Completed Research Support

-The Theunissen Lab acknowledges the following organizations for their generous support for its research program:
+The Theunissen Lab acknowledges the following organizations for their generous support for its research program.
+Please note that federal NIH funds are not used to develop integrated human embryo models.

 NIH Director’s New Innovator Award (DP2)